njz3/vJoyIOFeederWithFFB/README.md

 To build the application, please install Visual Studio 2019 Community Edition with C# for Desktop.

-The software expect vJoy 2.1.9.1 to be installed, so please install it separatly (see subdirectory tools/vJoySetup_2.1.9.1.exe).
+The software expect vJoy 2.2.0 to be installed, so please install it separatly (see subdirectory tools/vJoySetup_2.2.0 signed.exe).

 Next, configure the first virtual joystick using the Configure vJoy tool with following options:

 ![vJoy configuration](https://github.com/njz3/vJoyIOFeederWithFFB/blob/master/docs/vJoyConfig.jpg)

-**Note:** The 4th axis Dial/Slider2 is only used as a monitoring value to see how much torque is send to the motor driver when using PWM mode.
+**Note:** The 5th axis Dial/Slider2 is only used as a monitoring value to see how much torque is send to the motor driver when using PWM mode.

 ## Configuring and cabling the hardware